 - Maintain permanent open space and assist with community separation - Preserve natural areas, productive agricultural lands, and farming in the long-term. - Maintain farmer eligibility for incentive programs, such as state income tax credits. - Allow limited single-family residential development at densities at or below one home per 35 acres.
-See "Development Policies" below and Figure 2: Residential Density Unit (RDU) Principle.
-This one housing unit per 35 acre policy does not mandate or even allow the creation of 35+ acre residential lots.
+See "Development Policies" below and Figure 2: Residential Density Unit (RDU does not mandate or even allow the creation of 35+ acre residential lots.

-Typical Implementing Zoning Districts

-For open space uses, NR-C Natural Resource Conservancy is the typical zoning district.
+Typical Implementing Zoning Districts New Lot Siz For open space uses, NR-C Natural Resource Conservancy is the typical zoning district.
 For agricultural uses, the FP-35FP-35 General Farmland Preservation or FP-1 Small Lot Farmland Preservation districts are typically used.
 Where a new farm residence is proposed, a conditional use permit is required by Dane County and the requirements and standards in Section 10.101(7)(d) of the Dane County Zoning Ordinance shall be met.
 For other new residential lots, the RR-1, RR-2, SFR-1, SFR-08, AT-5, and other districts that allow non-farm residences may be used.
 Any rezoning away from FP-35 or FP-1 must be consistent with applicable development and density policies below, the land must be better suited for a use not allowed in FP-35 or FP-1 district, and the rezoning may not substantially impair or limit current or future agricultural use of surrounding parcels of land that are zoned for or legally restricted to agricultural use.
+Where land is to remain in open space or agricultural use, the FP-district has a 5 acre minimum and 35 acre maximum.
+For new lots intended for new residences: Minimum lot size is 20,000 square feet, provided that soil tests waste treatment system (holding tanks not allowed recommended) Maximum lot size is 2 acres, except that the Town Board may configuration, to better protect farmland, for commercial uses For new lots for a farm residence and/or farm building(s) that exists waste treatment system (holding tanks not recommended).
+Maximum necessary to encompass the farm residence and all farm Relationship to T own's TDR Program